theju/wush/README.md

   ```
 * Perform an HTTP Post request onto the `/push/notify/` URL with the
   `to` (username) and `body` (message of the notification) params to send out a
   push notification to that `username` on all their devices.
-Example:
+Example

   ```
   requests.post("/push/notify/", data={
       "to": "<some_username>", "body": "Message of the push notification" })
   ```
-* Run the `feedback` management command to prune disabled iOS tokens.
+* Run the `feedback` management command periodically to prune disabled iOS tokens.

   ```
   python manage.py push_feedback
   ```